 Diary blog: WaterAid at the World Health Assembly

-WaterAid will be at the 71st World Health Assembly from 21-25 May 2018, advocating the importance of water, sanitation and hygiene to universal health coverage.
-We'll be updating this blog daily with the latest news from Geneva.
+Following on from the success of the 71st World Health Assembly, WaterAid is at the 72nd World Health Assembly for 2019 advocating the importance of water, sanitation and hygiene to universal health coverage.
+Check out our 2019 blog for the latest news from Geneva.

 24 May: A huge day for the fight against cholera: a new resolution has been passed!